NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name/topic will be found.

 Fielding Lewis Fry was born in Greensboro on March 12, 1892, the son of Howell Lewis and Mollie Pepper Fry.
-He had five brothers and sisters, including a twin brother, Frances.
+He had five brothers and sisters, including a twin sister named Frances.
 He attended the Greensboro public schools and went on to the University of North Carolina.
 Upon graduation, he began working as an insurance underwriter before starting his own business.
 On December 15, 1915, Fry married Fanny Williams.
 They had one daughter, Martha Williams Fry.
 Despite his many professional commitments, his family life was always a priority.

 After his business was established, he eventually merged with Mitchell Insurance, to create Mitchell-Fry Insurance Agency; it was one of the largest agencies in the state.
 In addition to his insurance dealings, Fry was also active in several financial and business enterprises.
 In 1934, he was instrumental in organizing the Guilford National Bank, serving as a director and vice-president; it would eventually merge with the North Carolina National Bank in 1961.
 He was also a director of the North Carolina Railroad and Odell Hardware Co.